gsanika/gsanika/README.md

 ## 💡 About Me

-🔹 Computer Engineering student passionate about **Artificial Intelligence, Machine Learning, and Full-Stack Development**.
+🔹 Computer Engineering student passionate about **AI, ML, and Full-Stack Development**.
 🔹 Currently exploring **Computer Vision, NLP, and intelligent systems**.
 🔹 Building projects using **Python, Java, Node.js, and modern web technologies**.
 🔹 Always curious about solving **real-world problems with technology**.